scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

-Curse a creature with pain.
-Make a spellcasting roll vs the creatures Willpower.
+Curse a creature you can see with pain.
+Make a spellcasting roll against the creatures Willpower.
 On success the creature takes an additional wound die every time they take damage, or a full wound on crit.

 You may target an additional person for every level above 5th.